unicode-org/message-format-wg/spec/formatting.md

 > With this approach:
 > - An _expression_ could be used as a _placeholder_ if
 >   calling the `formatToString()` or `formatToX()` method of its _resolved value_
->   did not throw an error.
+>   did not emit an error.
 > - An _expression_ could be used as a _selector_ _expression_ if
 >   calling the `selectKeys(keys)` method of its _resolved value_
 >   did not throw an error.